Global Halloween Celebrations: From Día de Los Muertos to Romania’s St. Andrew’s Day

 “Calaveras” by Valeria Almaraz©

-As you probably already know, the main symbols of Día de Muertos are ofrendas (altars), calaveras (representations of a human skull often applied to edible or decorative skulls) and people wearing the colorful calaveras makeup known all over the world.
+As you probably already know, the main symbols of Día de Los Muertos are ofrendas (altars), calaveras (representations of a human skull often applied to edible or decorative skulls) and people wearing the colorful calaveras makeup known all over the world.
 During the Day of the Dead, families will visit the graves of their loved ones and bring gifts and the favorite foods and beverages of the departed.

 China: The Hungry Ghost Festival